CSUMB-CST495-Group-1/CookieMeUp/README.md

 The following **stretch** features are implemented:

-- [ ] Users can view a list view of all cookie vendor locations
+- [x] Users can view a list view of all cookie vendor locations
 - [ ] User can click on location to get more information
-- [ ] User does not have to login with each app usage
+- [x] User does not have to login with each app usage
 - [x] User can add a photo of cookie location as proof
 - [ ] User sees a loading state while waiting for the the locations to load
+- [x] Users login info is persistent

 ## Wireframe